jpodgorny/stokes_disc/README.md

 One usually needs to have polarisation data sets loaded for all three stokes parameters to view the polarisation properties predicted by a model inside XSPEC.
 The model is then shown in the energy range covered by, and with the energy binning of, these data sets.
-To overcome these disadvantages, the xsstokes_disc model provides a parameter (par8) that defines the output of the model, e.g. to show the model prediction for the polarisation degree, one needs to set par8 to 5, see Section [Model parameters](#model-parameters).
+To overcome these disadvantages, the stokes_disc model provides a parameter (par8) that defines the output of the model, e.g. to show the model prediction for the polarisation degree, one needs to set par8 to 5, see Section [Model parameters](#model-parameters).
 In this case, dummy response may be used